Thank you for visiting our website and we hope that this page will provide you with helpful information as you learn more about our church.

-The second worship service held at 9:30am is geared towards families and includes our Children’s Moment.
+The first worship service held at 9:30am is geared towards families and includes our Children’s Moment.
 This is where the pastor invites the children to the front of the sanctuary for a brief message.
 Following this 9:45am Children’s Moment, children and youth ages 3-10 years old leave the sanctuary for Sunday School classes.

 All services feature the choir, hymns, and a traditional sermon.

 How Should I Dress?